e271828e/Flight.jl/docs/notes/design/framework_spec.md

 iteration — boundary granularity for that frame — under a `ChatteringBudget` warning ([Appendix C][sC]) naming the chattering event and the localization count.
-The degradation is a function of the trajectory alone, never of wall clock, so row 80's pace-independence stands untouched and the run replays identically.
-A `StepError` would misclassify an expected modeling outcome as broken machinery ([§14.8][s14-8]'s doctrine).
+The degradation is a function of the trajectory alone, never of wall clock, so the pace-independence guarantee (row 80) stands untouched and the run replays identically.
+A `StepError` would misclassify an expected modeling outcome as broken machinery (the doctrine, [§14.8][s14-8]).
 The same doctrine governs [§8.6][s8-6]: neither the boundary iteration nor cross-frame re-localization has a structural bound, so each takes a budget — `firing_budget` there, `localization_budget` here — and both degrade loudly